 • Run ads and outreach simultaneously

-Additionally, establish frequent meetings and communication channels for sales and marketing to share valuable insights, coordinate efforts, establish clear workflows, and provide feedback.
+Establish regular meetings for sales and marketing to share insights, coordinate efforts, and provide feedback.

-• Working together to decide which accounts to target and not straying from the agreed-upon list.
+• Working together to decide which accounts to target and maintaining focus on the agreed-upon list.

 • Tracking the same key metric: meetings booked.